conrad-blucher-institute/LagunaMadreWaterAirTempDataCleaner/README.md

 ## Content

 The main goal of this data repository is to provide processed and machine learning ready data.
-The dataset within the repository consists of 10 years of Air Temperature (ATP) and Water Temperature (WTP) measurements from 2012 - 2022 extracted from the Texas Coastal Ocean Observation Network (TCOON; [NOAA Tides and Currents](https://tidesandcurrents.noaa.gov/tcoon.html)).
+The dataset within the repository consists of 10 years of Air Temperature (ATP) and Water Temperature (WTP) measurements from 2012 - 2022 extracted from the Texas Coastal Ocean Observation Network (TCOON; [TCOON measurements](http://lighthouse.tamucc.edu/)).
 This repository also contains both raw and post-processed data within the Laguna Madre, TX and also contains the code used to process to data.

 #### The contributions of this repository: